jsburckhardt/go-salesforce-backup-downloader/README.md

 # go-salesforce-backup-downloader

+!go-salesforce-backup-downloader
-Golang command line app to download Salesforce Org's backup files
+go-salesforce-backup-downloader is a Golang command line app to download Salesforce Org's backup files

+Some of the features:

+* Uses Viper and Cobra to read config and generate commands
+* Use fan-out (worker) concurrency pattern